billythehippo/vban_pipewire/README.md

 We use them in on-stage mode.

-To build just run build.sh script (in each directory) or classical make:
+To build just run build.sh script (it will create directory vban_utils and put results there) or classical make (in each directory):

 make
 sudo make install